wilberth/HyperTextStim/README.md

 	_optional_: Defaults to gray.
 Background color in css style: "green", "rgb(100,200,200)"

 - __css__
-	_optional_: Defaults to mucht the same as TextStim. suggestions (can be concatenated):
+	_optional_: Defaults to much the same as TextStim. suggestions (can be concatenated):
 	- color: green;
 	- text-align: left;
 	-	text-align: justify;